postmanlabs/labs-docs/v6/postman/collection_runs/working_with_data_files.md

 #### Importing sample data files

-To import data files, you should go to the collection runner.
+To select data files, you should go to the collection runner.
 To learn more about running collections and how to get to the Collection Runner screen, see [Intro to Collection Runs](/docs/v6/postman/collection_runs/intro_to_collection_runs)

 Once you get to the Collection Runner screen, the screen appears as illustrated below: